• Skip to primary navigation

 • garlic, which scores 1.

-• black pepper, which is optional
+• black pepper, which scores 2 and is optional.

-• vegetable stock will vary depending on the brand and ingredients
+• vegetable stock will vary depending on the brand and ingredients.

 Tweet